CCC-NULS/CCC_Work_Reports/Projects/Nulstar/Nulstar-Plan-1908_1912.md

 ```
 ## Milestones

-- Nulstar Manager: Software that allows to create releases to upload to server
+- Nulstar Manager: Software that allows to create releases ready to  upload to servers
 - Updater Module: Module in charge of updating new releases
-- Authentication Module: Module incharge to authenticate system access to users
+- Authentication Module: Module in charge of authenticating users for access
-- Script engine: Modules will be able to be created usign scripts, increasing productivty and ideal to implement new ideas with fast prototyping
+- Script engine: Modules will be able to be created using scripts, increasing productivity and ideal to implement new ideas with fast prototyping
-- Documentation of all modules.
+- Documentation of all modules

 ## Progress